attajunyah/LMS/README.md

 Django LMS is a Learning Management System using the framework, you guessed it right, Django.
 The system gives students and parents a simple platform to learn online through tutorial videos.
 They can download presentations, lecture notes and videos if they want to.

 # Motivation
 The project started as a challenge to improve and test my knowledge of Django.
 The initial version of this project was created with vanilla JavaScript, PHP, HTML, CSS and Bootstrap.
+In the future, I would like to add the instructors panel to deal with their respective subjects.

 # Tech/Framework Used
 * Python